Bottle Cutting - What You Need To Know

 Recycled glass bottles can be turned into many creative and useful items, here are a few ideas for you:

 - tumblers decorated with mosaic tiles or engraved

 - lanterns, lamps and candle holders

 - vases and posy pots

 - storage jars

 The above work from left to right is of a recycled water carafe and tumbler by re-modern.com, slices of cut wine and beer bottle light strand by Jonas Merian.
-Bottom row is a recycled wine bottle candle by Lina Smith, engraved cut wine bottle wind chime by Stewart Neal and decorative glasses by Christine Majul on flickr.
+The bottom row is a recycled wine bottle candle by Lina Smith, an engraved cut wine bottle wind chime by Stewart Neal and decorative glasses by Christine Majul on Flickr.